Attention Capture

-\paragraph{Sequential optimality and no commitment gap.} In much of the paper we will assume the designer can commit to provision of future information.
+\paragraph{Sequential optimality.} In much of the paper we will assume the designer can commit to provision of future information.
 This promise, in turn, incentivizes the DM to pay attention in the present.
-We show that this intertemporal commitment is unnecessary (Theorem \ref{thrm:time_con}): optimal information structures always have \emph{sequentially optimal modifications}.
+We show that intertemporal commitment is unnecessary (Theorem \ref{thrm:time_con}): optimal information structures \emph{always} have \emph{sequentially optimal modifications}.
 This is represented by the bottom arrow in Figure \ref{fig:contribution}.
-Such modifications progressively deliver more reservation utility to the DM which, in turn, ensures that at future histories the designer finds it optimal to follow through with the promised information.
+We give an explicit procedure of such modifications: the designer spreads \emph{interim beliefs} randomly such as to raise the DM's interim outside option.
+This, in turn, ensures that at future histories the designer finds it optimal to follow through with the promised information.
 Sequentially optimal modifications exploit the irreversibility of information: once the cat is out of the bag, it cannot be coaxed back in since, as soon as the DM's beliefs have moved, there is no way to systematically undo it---any further movement in the DM's belief is subject to a martingale constraint relative to her new belief.
-Indeed, this is a distinctive property of information with no analog in dynamic mechanism design---transfers, for instance, are reversible and whatever the designer gives, it can also take away.
-It is precisely this irreversibility which allows the designer to bind their future selves to follow through with the promised information.
+This is a distinctive property of information with no analog in mechanism design and it allows designer to bind their future selves to follow through with the promised information.